officialpumpkin/Covey-To-Do/replit.md

 ## Overview

 Covey To-Do is a sophisticated task management application built as a single-page web app implementing the Covey quadrant system (urgent/important matrix).
-The application features a comprehensive 4-step workflow: Add → Categorise → Prioritise → Current List.
-The project emphasizes a clean, modern interface with advanced prioritization capabilities including 1-10 scoring scales for urgency and importance, priority weighting calculations, and automatic task ranking.
+The application features a streamlined 3-step workflow: Add → Categorise → Prioritise & Manage.
+The project emphasizes a clean, modern interface with advanced prioritization capabilities including question-based priority rating, drag-and-drop recategorization, priority weighting calculations, and automatic task ranking.
 The design supports both light and dark themes with a mobile-responsive layout.

 ## User Preferences